-Dogs have been a loyal companion to humans for over 20,000 years, potentially even longer.
+After your treatment, you should work with Gage Mather’s dog bite lawyers.
+Dogs have been loyal companions to humans for over 20,000 years, potentially even longer.
 They have been our protectors, our friends, and even members of our family.
 We understand the importance of dogs to the familial fabric.
 We know that when raised in a loving home and trained properly, dogs are lifelong companions.
 On a daily basis, members of Gage Mathers find themselves petting the loving head of our office dog—Ella, a 15-year-old mini Australian Shepherd brought in by Martin and Liz Mathers.
 Joseph D’Aguanno, our managing partner, has 4 rescue dogs himself, including a Pitbull mix named Mabel.

-The majority of the bites result in little to no injury (81%), but it does not take much for a bite to cause serious injury or even death, especially for children or the elderly.
-Victims also need dob bite lawyers at this point.
+The majority of the bites result in little to no injury (81%), but it does not take much for a bite to cause serious injury or even death, especially for children or the elderly.2 Victims also need dog bite lawyers at this point.

 As animal lovers, our main goal is not to punish the dog, which is oftentimes a victim of improper training or handling.
 We advocate for dog bite victims to ensure they receive the necessary treatment for their injuries and are properly compensated for their pain, suffering, and disfigurement.
 The injuries can be serious, including systemic infections, with mounting medical bills leading to victims unsure how to proceed or what their rights are.